jelhan/ember-style-modifier/README.md

 ## Usage

-It expects CSS declarations as named arguments or as a hash as first positional argument.
+It expects CSS declarations as named arguments or as a hash as positional argument.
 Property names are supported in dasherized as well as in camelCase spelling.
 Value must be a string or `undefined`.
 You may set a priority by adding an `"!important"` suffix.